On existence and properties of roots of third Painlev\'e' transcendents: Introduction

-Zeros of third \Pain{} transcendents play important role in the theory of monodromy preserving deformations of linear second order differential equations.
-In our case these equations are named {\it double confluent Heun equations} constituting a subfamily of the family of Heun' equations.
-Generally speaking, this kind relationship takes place for all subfamilies of the \Pain{} family and the Heun' family, see \cite{Sl2000}, Theorem in p.~749.
-At the time, this was an independent reason of the arising of interest to \Pain{} equations which served as another starting point for their finding and investigations.
-The role of the roots of solutions to equations from the third \Pain{} subfamily in realization of monodromy preserving deformations of double confluent Heun equations is discussed in Ref.~\cite{T}
+Shortening references, we will usually write below `\PIIItran{s}' instead of the full term just used.
+For similar reason, an equation of the form \eqref{equation PIII'} will also be named a \PIIIeq{}{}.

-We discuss below the basic issues concerning the existence of regular zeros in solutions to \Eq{}\eqref{equation PIII'}.
-As opposed to many other famous ordinary differential equations, \Eq{}\eqref{equation PIII'} does not allow, in the case we are interested in, a straightforward application of the corresponding classical theory (e.g.~Peano' theorem) since its right hand side (RHS) is not even continuous in vicinity of the section $\lambda=0$ of its phase space; in particular, it is not bounded, in general, as $\lambda\to0$.
+As it turned out, Painlev\'e transcendents play important role in the theory of monodromy preserving deformations of certain linear second order differential equations which were found to belong to the family of Heun equations, see Ref.s~\cite{R}, \cite{SL}.
+Generally speaking, such kind relationships take place for all subfamilies of the Painlev\'e family and the Heun family, see Ref~\cite{Sl2000}, Theorem in p.~749.
+It can also be noted that this matter had served an independent origin of interest to Painlev\'e equations playing role of another starting point for their finding and investigation.